rayqu1126/starter-hugo-academic/content/authors/admin/_index.md

     - course: Ph.D. in Computational and Applied Mathematics, 2027 (expected)
       institution: Rice University
       year: ""
-    - course: B.S. in Statistics and Analytics; B.S. in Mathematics
+    - course: B.S. in Statistics and Analytics; Mathematics
       institution: University of North Carolina at Chapel Hill
       year: 2021